 - Transfer students must provide official transcripts from all previously attended universities in addition to proof of secondary school completion.
 Students may be required to submit credentials to a NACES approved agency, such as WES, ECE or EP, for evaluation.
 Evaluations must be sent directly from the NACES evaluation provider.

-- Proof of English proficiency (scores must be sent directly from testing agency.)
+- Proof of English proficiency (one of the following scores must be sent directly from testing agency).

 - TOEFL may be waived per Dean of International Enrollment.
 In lieu of a TOEFL or IELTS score, students may use SAT or ACT test scores to satisfy the English Language Requirement (SAT 510 on the Evidence-Based Reading and Writing Section or ACT English & Writing with a minimum score of 19 in each section).

-- Completion of ELS Language Center course with a score of 112 or higher, or completion of Kaplan Advanced Level or FLS Language Center level 15.
+- Completion of ELS Language Center course with a score of 112, Kaplan Advanced Level or FLS Language Center level 15.

 - Saint Peter’s University International Statement of Financial Support including proof of funding.
 This form may be scanned, faxed or mailed back to the Office of Admission with proof of funding.